Help Center

 What is Host Pro and what does it cost?+

-Host Pro is for hosts — $29/month or $290/year.
-You get one free listing boost every billing cycle, AI applicant fit summaries, a fraud & duplicate-applicant shield, an applicant screening pipeline & ranking, a verified-applicant filter, automated rent reminders & schedules, a multi-listing dashboard, vacancy & views analytics, and priority support.
+Host Pro is for hosts: $29/month or $290/year.
+You get one free listing boost every calendar month — unused ones stack, up to three, so a quiet month banks it instead of burning it — plus Applicant fit summaries, Applicant ranking, Autofill (invite the verified renters your room fits), a fraud & duplicate-applicant shield, a verified-applicant filter, a multi-listing dashboard, vacancy & views analytics, and priority support.

 Does Host Pro include a free boost?+